Van Lathan: Podcasts

 Beginning in February 2018, Lathan hosted The Red Pill podcast, on which he discussed the interaction with West in its immediate aftermath.
 He last posted an episode in late December 2019.

-Starting in 2020, he became involved with The Ringers podcast network.
+Starting in 2020, he became involved with 'The Ringer' podcast network.
 This included The Wire: Down in the Hole with Jemele Hill, where they reviewed every episode of the hit series The Wire.
 He also currently hosts The Midnight Boys with Charles Holmes, Jomi Adeniran, and Steve Ahlman, where they discuss films, TV, and pop culture.

 He would go on to host Higher Learning with Rachel Lindsay.
 In the podcast, the two cohosts delve into topics including Black culture, politics, sports, and current events.
 The podcast has been nominated for the Outstanding Society and Culture Podcast award at the NAACP Image Awards for their 54th, 55th, and 56th editions.
 They celebrated the 5th anniversary of the podcast in May 2025 on the floor of the New York Stock Exchange.